Jonathan2745/ip/docs/README.md

 ### 1. **What happens if I enter an invalid command?**

 - If you enter a command that is not recognized, the program will throw an exception and display an error message indicating that the command is invalid.
+You may then follow the instructions in the error code for the correct formatting of inputs.

 ### 2. **What if I forget to include the arguments for a command like `todo` or `deadline`?**